Recover files from Azure virtual machine backup

-This feature is available for Azure VMs deployed using the Resource Manager model and protected to a Recovery services vault.
-Currently, File recovery from a Windows Azure VM backup is in preview.
-File recovery from a Linux Azure VM is coming soon.
-Currently, File recovery from an encrypted VM backup is not supported.
+This feature is available for Azure VMs deployed using the Resource Manager model and protected to a Recovery Services vault.
+File recovery from an encrypted VM backup is not supported.

 Mount the volume and copy files

 To restore files or folders from the recovery point, go to the virtual machine and choose the desired recovery point.